holkar-somesh01/holkar-somesh01/README.md

 - 🌱 **Currently Learning:** Deepening my understanding of **Microservices Architecture**, **Flutter**, and **Cloud Technologies**.
 - 🎯 **Goal-Oriented:** Committed to delivering innovative solutions and contributing to impactful projects.
 - 🤝 **Collaborative:** Let's connect and build awesome tech products together!
+- 💼 **Available for Freelancing:** Need a website or mobile app?
+Let's turn your ideas into reality!

 ---